 Our findings from the RFP and PoC processes included some required product developments for NICE NTR-X. This is not unusual; we often work with vendors and clients on product development and the improvements and additions we make benefit all stakeholders and future clients.

 We worked with the vendor to develop the product from a security and workflow perspective.
 This included the integration with MS Azure Active Directory using OpenID Connect so the bank can authorize credentials on the SaaS solution.
 We also managed the setting up of a proxy for internet access.
 We developed the existing security incident event monitor [SIEM] to provide audit access and we added envelope encryption meaning that files can only be opened by the key holding client.
-We also added pre-announcements, beep tones and recording on demand, all of which were considered essential by the client.
+We also added encryption at rest, pre-announcements, beep tones and recording on demand, all of which were considered essential by the client.

 Summary of Tasks Completed